proofgeist/fms-xml-client/README.md

-# fms-json-api
+# fms-xml-client

-Wraps the XML gateway with a JSON based API
+A FileMaker Server XML gateway for node.js.

+becuase of CORS issues with FileMaker server this is only useful in node.